Training Management

 No. A CTL of 70 means something different for a runner than for a cyclist, because TSS accumulates differently per sport.
 Always compare your values only with yourself over time, never with other athletes.

 CTL, ATL and TSB are only as good as your TSS — and TSS is only as good as your threshold values (FTP, threshold pace, threshold heart rate).
 If your FTP is outdated, all three metrics are skewed.
-Keep your thresholds current.
-How to determine them without a lab is covered in our article on the lactate threshold.
+Keep your thresholds current: you can calculate your FTP here, and how to determine the lactate threshold without a lab is covered in our article on the lactate threshold.

 Why these metrics aren't everything